wonsunahn/CS1541_Fall2020/syllabus.md

 * Class 2: Dealing with structural / data / control hazards

+* Homework 1 due Sep.
+10 at 5:00 PM on GradeScope

 * Project 1 released due Oct.
 13 at 5:00 PM on GradeScope

 ## WEEK 5 (Week of 14 SEP)